nanofuzz/nanofuzz/README.md

 # NaNofuzz

-NaNofuzz is a fast and easy-to-use Automatic Test sUite Generator (ATUG) for TypeScript that implements a Gradual Oracle, which uses human insight, heuristics, and property checking to help you quickly reach working code nirvana.
+NaNofuzz is a fast and easy-to-use Automatic Test sUite Generator (ATUG) for TypeScript that implements a **Composite Oracle**, which uses human insight, heuristics, and property checking to help you quickly reach working code nirvana.
 NaNofuzz is intended to be used during testing and development and is available in the [the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=penrose.nanofuzz).

 ![NaNofuzz Screenshot](https://github.com/user-attachments/assets/7655c0c7-96ee-4251-b383-77023c68f3da)

-NaNofuzz' unique Gradual Oracle proposes an initial test suite with a single button click.
+NaNofuzz' unique Composite Oracle proposes an initial set of tests with a single button click.
 You then improve this test suite by manually annotating the correctness of specific examples and by adding property validator functions that evaluate correctness at scale.
 NaNofuzz coherently organizes and prioritizes all test results on a single screen so that you can see at a glance what your suite is testing---as well as what it may be missing.

 ### The Details